Brain and Cognition

 Education

 Our education goals are to provide future-proof, attractive courses with a balance in brain and cognition content.
 We focus on developing strong methodological skills that are essential for conducting ethical and transparent cognition and brain research.
 Moreover, we teach fundamental courses on cognition.
 Topics include perception, memory, language, and decision making.
 They are explored from theoretical, behavioural, and neurological perspectives.
 In our courses, we emphasize open science and responsible research practices.
-Our aim is to make the Brain & Cognition curriculum sustainable and appealing.
+Our aim is to make the Brain and Cognition curriculum sustainable and appealing.
 We do this by applying fundamental knowledge and skills to contemporary social issues, and by taking new technologies into account.

 Impact